scottross123/microbakery-management-software/README.md

-# Database Systems Term Project
+# Microbakery Managment Software

-Database for small bakery
+Full stack web app to manage database for a small bakery